-We're very excited to host two user workshops in March 2018.
-Each 4-day workshop is structured as two days of training followed by two days of "workathon".
-The first is Data Science for Coral Reefs: Data Rescue, which is teaming one senior researcher with a graduate student, postdoc, or professional to capture workflows and streamline methods to manage a range of data types, write metadata, and move data into repositories for curation and discoverability.
-The second workshop is Data Science for Coral Reefs: Data Integration and Team Science, which offers training in GitHub, R, and collaboration, then focuses on integrating datasets of interest in an exploratory way, drawing on multidisciplinary and multiscaled coral reef data at a focal location with rich historic and current data available.
+We were very excited to host two intensive workshops in March 2018.
+Each 4-day workshop was structured as two days of training followed by two days of "workathon".
+The first was Data Science for Coral Reefs: Data Rescue, which teamed senior researchers with graduate students, postdocs, or data professionals to capture workflows and streamline methods to manage a range of data types, write metadata, and move data into repositories for curation and discoverability.
+The second workshop was Data Science for Coral Reefs: Data Integration and Team Science, which offered training in RStudio, GitHub, and collaboration, then focused on integrating datasets in an exploratory way, drawing on multidisciplinary and multiscaled coral reef data at a focal location with rich historic and current data.
 Both workshops are designed to address issues consistently identified as challenges, and to broadly share lessons learned.
-We are pleased to be holding these workshops at NCEAS.
+We were delighted to hold these workshops at NCEAS, and offer here access to both workshop agendas, including links to training resources and exercises.
+Each group is also preparing a paper for publication to summarize and share lessons learned.
 Read more and find updates at crescyntblog.org.

 Go to the CRESCYNT-BLOG to see new postings, including the TOOLBOX series!